daveremy/devenv-setup/README.md

 * If using VirtualBox: Before starting the virtual machine install Vagrant Virtualbox Guest Additions plugin: `vagrant plugin install vagrant-vbguest`
 * The user name that is created is in /provisioning/roles/user/tasks/main.yml.
 To specify a password a hash must be used.
 To get the has, from a unix command prompt use: `mkpasswd -m sha-512 MySecretPassword`.
 * Use `vagrant reload` after initial install.
-* dotfiles can be found in dotfiles directory. *They must edited from unix for the lined endings to be correct*
+* dotfiles can be found in dotfiles directory. *They must edited from unix for the lined endings to be correct*  *Also: You must manage the vm from vagrant (vagrant up, halt, etc) to get the right mapping to the vagrant shared volume so the symbolic links to the dotfile will work.*

 ## Main things installed